 The time at which the assertion expires.
-While the serialization may differ by assertion format, this is always expressed in UTC with no time zone component.
+While the serialization may differ by assertion format, it is REQUIRED that the time be expressed in UTC with no time zone component.

 Assertion ID

 A nonce or unique identifier for the assertion.
 The Assertion ID may be used by implementations requiring message de-duplication for one-time use assertions.
 Any entity that assigns an identifier MUST ensure that there is negligible probability that that entity or any other entity will accidentally assign the same identifier to a different data object.